williamhasrouty/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Ahweh Coffee

-Triple Peaks Coffee Shop is a stylish and functional webpage designed to showcase a cozy, modern coffee shop experience.
+Ahweh Coffee is a stylish and functional webpage designed to showcase a cozy, modern coffee shop experience.
 It was created using HTML and CSS, based on the design brief and emphasizes clean design, interactivity, and a welcoming digital atmosphere.

 ## Project features